-Here are some of the Cairn Terriers re-homed this current year.
+Here are some of the Cairn Terriers re-homed in 2017.
 We wish them all the best of luck for their futures in their forever homes.

-Here are some of the Cairn Terriers re-homed this current year.
+Here are some of the Cairn Terriers re-homed in 2017.
 We wish them all the best of luck for their futures in their forever homes.

 Update on Max (14th September 2017):